 The municipal authorities are responsible for child dental care and school dental services.

-Dental care is free of charge for all children under 18 years of age resident in Denmark.
+Dental care is free of charge for all children under the age of 18 resident in Denmark.
 The municipal dental care service regularly checks children’s teeth, and when children start school they are automatically called in for dental check-ups.
 Dental healthcare workers also visit schools and daycare facilities to teach children how to take care of their teeth.

 Children who need to have their teeth straightened will be referred to an orthodontist by the municipal dentist, and the procedure is free of charge.
 Adults over 18 years of age must pay for orthodontic treatment.